LukeZGD/Legacy-iOS-Kit/README.md

     - iPhone 3GS - iOS 3.0 to 6.1.3 (all versions)
     - iPod touch 2 - iOS 2.1.1 to 4.1 (all versions)
     - iPhone 2G, 3G, iPod touch 1 - all versions
-- Note that for 2G, 3G, and touch 1, supported jailbreak versions are only 3.1.3, as well as 4.1 and 4.2.1 for the 3G
+- For 2G, 3G, and touch 1, supported jailbreak versions are only 3.1.3, as well as 4.1 and 4.2.1 for the 3G
     - Lowest downgradable version is 2.0.
 Going to 1.x does not work
 - For 3GS and touch 2, 2.x and 3.0.x are not supported for jailbreaking.
 3.1 and newer only

 ## Supported OS versions/distros